 Our F&I products are primarily distributed indirectly through the automotive dealer network.
-We have established approximately 1,500 F&I dealer relationships nationwide and 590 dealer relationships in Canada, with a focus on growing dealer relationships in the future.
+We have established approximately 1,700 F&I dealer relationships nationwide and 600 dealer relationships in Canada, with a focus on growing dealer relationships in the future.
 Our VSCs for retail customers offer owners and lessees mechanical repair protection and roadside assistance for new and used vehicles beyond the manufacturer's new vehicle warranty.
-These VSCs are marketed to the public through automotive dealerships and on a direct response basis.
 We also offer GAP products, which cover certain amounts owed by a customer beyond their covered vehicle's value in the event the vehicle is damaged or stolen and declared a total loss.
-We continue to evolve our product suite and digital capabilities to position our business for future opportunities through growing third-party relationships and sales through our online direct-lending platform.
+We continue to evolve our product suite and digital capabilities to position our business for future opportunities through growing third-party relationships and sales through our online directlending platform.

-We have approximately 3,200 dealer relationships within our P&C business to whom we offer a variety of commercial products and levels of coverage.
+We have approximately 3,100 dealer relationships within our P&C business to whom we offer a variety of commercial products and levels of coverage.
 Vehicle inventory insurance for dealers provides physical damage protection for dealers' floorplan vehicles.
-Among dealers to whom we provide wholesale financing, our insurance product penetration rate is approximately 76%.
 Dealers who receive wholesale financing from us are eligible for insurance incentives such as automatic eligibility for our preferred insurance programs.